The Herb Alpert School of Music at CalArts

 Incoming Student Placement Exams

-All entering students, both undergraduate and graduate, are required to take the Music Theory and Musicianship Skills Placement Examinations during Orientation Week.
+All entering BFA and MFA students are required to take the Music Theory and Musicianship Skills Placement Examinations during Orientation Week.

 Advance preparation is strongly encouraged!